w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ### Undelegate Votes

-The "Delegate" button on [Governance > Referenda](https://polkadot.js.org/apps/#/referenda) is only for delegate votes.
+The "Delegate" button on [Governance > Referenda](https://polkadot.js.org/apps/#/referenda) is only for delegating votes.
 You cannot undelegate or modify your delegations.
 If you wish to undelegate, you will need to go to [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics) and submit a `convictionVoting.undelegate` extrinsic, specifying the track you wish to undelegate.